celi23/Portfolio/index.md

   <img src="./assets/img/jacketIndicator.jpg" alt="logo" height="300" />
 </div>

 As shown above, this project was done on a breadboard with enough schematic to incorporate into a protoboard.
+It works as expected on the breadborad.
+You can see it in action [here](https://www.youtube.com/watch?v=NSoUq3j5nXU&ab_channel=CeciliaLi).

 # Clinic Projects